ctavolazzi/awesome-deep-learning/examples/digit-classifier/README.md

 The script prints a JSON-formatted summary to stdout containing the final train and test accuracy together with the list of generated artifact filenames.

+## Extensibility

+The training and evaluation workflow is implemented in [`pipeline.py`](./pipeline.py).
+The module defines small interfaces that make it easy to swap individual pieces of the experiment:

+* **Dataset loaders** implement the `DatasetLoader` protocol and only need to expose a `load(test_size=..., random_state=...)` method that returns a `DatasetSplit` object.
+The included `DigitsDatasetLoader` demonstrates how to normalize inputs and preserve class names.
+* **Model builders** implement the `ModelBuilder` protocol and are responsible for constructing a `TrainableModel` tailored to the feature and class dimensions of the dataset.  `SoftmaxGDBuilder` instantiates the provided gradient-descent-based softmax classifier, but custom architectures can be injected without modifying the CLI.
+* **Training reports** produced by `TrainableModel.fit` must include a `ProbabilisticClassifier` capable of `predict` and `predict_proba`.
+The pipeline relies on these methods to drive all analytics (metrics, ROC curves, and exported figures), so alternative models should expose the same prediction surface.

+`run_demo.py` wires these components together via `run_training_pipeline`, which handles fitting the model, generating predictions, and computing headline metrics.
+Additional analytics hooks consume the resulting `PipelineResult`, so alternative implementations only need to honor the pipeline interfaces to reuse the reporting stack.

 ## Expanded analytics

 Heavier diagnostics can be toggled on individually via CLI flags so that the